The ultimate guide to administrative tasks and duties

 • Absorbing and disseminating information in a practical and understandable way

-• Clarifying complex information, both written and verbal
+• Clarifying complex written and verbal information

 3. Teamwork and interpersonal skills

-A few examples of teamwork and interpersonal skills include:
+Examples of teamwork and interpersonal skills include:

-• The ability to build solid, collaborative relationships with colleagues
+• Building solid, collaborative relationships with colleagues

-• Practicing empathy and communicating well
+• Practicing empathy and communicating effectively

-• Receiving and providing constructive feedback
+• Giving and receiving constructive feedback

 4. Customer service skills

-Examples of customer-service related skills include:
+Examples of customer-service-related skills include:

 • Complaint and problem resolution